narration/narration/README.md

 }
 ```

-Middleware(s) **should** be placed at `Appplication/Http/RequestHandlers` to be detected by the Narration Framework.
+The middleware are defined within the `config/routes/http.php` file.

 #### Application > Injectors

 An injector injects the dependencies of the application on the container.
-They **should** be placed at `Appplication/Injectors` to be detected by the Narration Framework.
-TODO...
+They **should** be placed at `Appplication/Injectors`.

+Injectors are defined within the `config/container.php` file.

 ### Domain